leo-barreto/USP-JEWEL/README.md

 # USP-JEWEL
-JEWEL modification coupled with realistic hydrodynamic (vUSP-hydro)
+Jet propagation (currently done using a modification of JEWEL) in realistic viscous hydrodynamics modeled using vUSPhydro

 ---